 Angela Yamarone joined BBB in 2018 after interning with the company in 2017.
-She currently represents Head Over Heels, Smokey Joe’s Cafe, Harry Potter and the Cursed Child and Audible's Sakina's Restaurant at the Minetta Lane Theatre.
-Past clients include Audible's Girls & Boys.
+She currently represents Harry Potter and the Cursed Child, Waitress, Chicago, Fleabag, Atlantic Theater Company and Audible Theater productions at the Minetta Lane Theatre.
+Past clients include Head Over Heels, Smokey Joe’s Cafe and Audible's Girls & Boys and Sakina's Restaurant.
 Originally from the San Francisco Bay Area, she has a BA in Communications and Media Studies from Fordham University.

 Amanda has been at Boneau/Bryan-Brown since 2011.
-As the Director of Digital Communications, she heads BBB's social media division and provides live coverage of press events and opening nights.
+In addition to her administrative role, she heads BBB's social media division and provides live coverage of press events and opening nights.
 Amanda is an NYU graduate with a degree in Dramatic Literature, Theatre History, and the Cinema.